RCAW

 WELCOME & OPENING CEREMONY

-Welcome by the host – Ricardo Piquet, President Director of Museum of Tomorrow
+Welcome by the host: Ricardo Piquet, Director General of Museum of Tomorrow

 Keynote Address: “What would Maurice do?
 Reflections on the architect of the Rio Earth Summit and modern challenges”